-The most common way to go on the EBC trek is to fly to Lukla first.
+The Most Common Way to go on the EBC Trek is to fly to Lukla first.
 But alternatives are also available – one can take a jeep or a bus instead.
-To return to Kathmandu, one can either trek to Lukla and fly out on a plane or take a helicopter from Kalapatthar (5545m).
+To return to Kathmandu, one can either Trek to Lukla and fly out on a plane or take a helicopter from Kalapatthar (5545m).
 Trekkers don’t have to walk more than about 8 hours a day on any of the routes.
-Moreover, these hours also include ample opportunities to witness the natural beauty and cultural glory of the Everest region.
+Moreover, these hours also include ample opportunities to witness the Everest Region's natural beauty and cultural glory.

 Below are some of the Best Ways to head to the Everest Base Camp:

 Everest Base Camp By Plane

 From Lukla, the trek begins as you enter the Sagarmatha National Park.
 Traveling through the national park, the trekkers navigate Sherpa villages like Namche Bazaar, Tengboche, Dingboche, and Lobuche.
 Thereon, the trek reaches its climax as the trekkers head along the Khumbu Glacier to the Everest Base Camp (EBC) and Kalapatthar.